Bendrox/MCP_chatbot/README.md

 ## 🧭 Overview

-This repository contains a set of multi‑tool chatbots (LvL1 → LvL4) powered by OpenAI and/or Claude (Anthropic), enhanced with the Model Context Protocol (MCP).
-The goal is to provide several assistants and add‑ons that enable:
+This repository contains a set of multi‑tool chatbots (LvL1 → LvL4) powered by GPT-5 models (OpenAI) and/or Claude (Anthropic), enhanced with the Model Context Protocol (MCP).
+The goal is to provide differet level of assistants and add‑ons that enable:

 - Retrieval and analysis of publications (arXiv)
 - Synthesis and organization of scientific content
-- Access to local resources (file system) and remote resources (Git repositories, HTTP fetch)
+- Access to local resources (file system) and remote resources (Git repositories, HTTP fetch website content)
 - Integration of local and remote MCP servers to extend capabilities (prompts, resources)
-- A homemade MCP server to retrieve data from **LégiFrance**
+- To retrieve data from **LégiFrance** with a homemade MCP server.

 ## 🎯 Goal

-Provide a modular platform for experimenting with specialized search‑based conversational assistants capable of orchestrating multiple models and tools via MCP and automating tasks related to the collection, summarization, and management of legal and scientific content.
+Provide a modular platform with specialized search‑based conversational assistants capable of orchestrating multiple models and tools via MCP and automating tasks related to the collection, summarization, and management of legal and scientific content.

 ## 🧩 Chatbot Levels

 - **chatbot\_lvl1** — Basic chatbot with local tools to interact with arXiv.
-- **chatbot\_lvl2** — Enhanced chatbot with a single MCP server (arXiv tools via “research”).
+- **chatbot\_lvl2** — A chatbot with a single MCP server (with arXiv tools).
-- **chatbot\_lvl3** — Advanced chatbot using multiple MCP servers (filesystem, fetch, Git, research).
+- **chatbot\_lvl3** — Enhanced chatbot using multiple MCP servers (filesystem, fetch, Git, research).
-- **chatbot\_lvl4** — Advanced multi‑model chatbot using external MCP servers, plus prompts and local resources.
+- **chatbot\_lvl4** — Advanced chatbot using external MCP servers, plus prompts and local resources.
+- **chatbot\_lvl5** — In development - Advanced chatbot using external MCP servers, plus prompts and local resources.

 ## 📁 Repository Structure (top‑level)